SuryaSankar/flask-sqlalchemy-booster/docs/source/index.rst

 Flask-SQLAlchemy-Booster
 ========================
-Flask-SQLAlchemy-Booster is a collection of enhancements to the Flask-SQLAlchemy library.
+Flask-SQLAlchemy-Booster is a collection of methods which make querying easier

 It replaces the Model class with a subclass that adds
 	1. Additional querying methods and